golemfactory/yagna/core/payment/README.md

 - Dummy
 - ZK-NGNT

-By default there is no driver selected, drivers need to be specifically loaded with a feature flag.
+By default the NGNT driver is selected, extra drivers need to be specifically loaded with a feature flag.

 ## DO NOT USE DUMMY DRIVER FOR BUILDS THAT WILL BE DISTRIBUTED!!!